Nikhil Bernard

-Nikhil Bernard (born 30 December 1989) is an Indian professional footballer who last played as a goalkeeper for Chennaiyin FC in the Indian Super League.
+Nikhil Bernard (born 30 December 1989) is an Indian former professional footballer who last played as a goalkeeper for Chennaiyin FC in the Indian Super League.

 Career

 Royal Wahingdoh

 Born in Bangalore, Karnataka, Bernard started his career with Royal Wahingdoh F.C. of the Shillong Premier League and I-League 2nd Division.
 In 2014, he helped Wahingdoh to promotion to the I-League.

 He made his professional debut for the side on 28 December 2014 in the Federation Cup against Mumbai.

 Bengaluru FC

 On 2 February 2016, he signed for the home town club Bengaluru FC.

 Ozone FC

 After brief stint with Bengaluru FC, Bernard joined newly formed Bengaluru based I-League 2nd division club, Ozone FC.